mohammad1kod/mohammad1kod/README.md

 <div align="center">

  🔭 I’m currently working on   **a personal website**

  🌱 I’m currently learning   **Docker, Supabase, AWS**

  💬 Ask me about   **How I am achieving Business driven ideas using modern management skills or anything [here](https:)**

-⚡ Fun fact **⚡ Fun fact: Swedish fika surprisingly works when it comes to productivity.
+⚡ Fun fact   **Swedish fika surprisingly works when it comes to productivity.
 So try a cup of coffee (maybe java beans, lol) when even AI can't figure out what the heck is wrong with your code.**

 </div>